Pruthwik/Training-POS-Chunk-Tagger-Using-BILSTM/README.md

 	- how to run
 	python predict_tags_using_model_and_generators.py --test test.data --embed fastTextVectorFile --lang eng --model weight-eng-bilstm-c2w --output output_file.txt

+4. This work is a direct implementation of the [paper](https://arxiv.org/pdf/1808.03175.pdf)
-4. To cite this work:
+5. To cite this work:
 use this citation
 ``
 @misc{todi2018building,